Siahkamari/Piecewise-linear-regression/Python/README.md

 ## How to run?

 There is a class provided in "piecewise_linear_estimation.py" which does piece-wise linear regression.
-See the "example_airfoil_data.ipynb" for an example on how to use it.
+See the "example.ipynb" to learn on how to use it.
 If you have a CUDA enabled GPU the training time would be siginificantly faster.

 ## Refferences